 Duration is an estimate of how much a bond's price will fluctuate in response to a change in interest rates.
 In general, the value of a fixed income security with positive duration will generally decline if interest rates increase, whereas the value of a security with negative duration will generally decline if interest rates decrease.
 If interest rates rise by one percentage point, the price of debt securities with an average duration of five years would be expected to decline by about 5%.
-If rates decrease by a percentage point, the price of debt securities with an average duration of five years would be expected to decline by about 5%.
-If rates decrease by a percentage point, the price of debt securities with an average duration of five years would be expected to rise by about 5%.
-The greater the duration of a bond (whether positive or negative), the greater its percentage price volatility.
+If rates decrease by a percentage point, the price of debt securities with an average duration of a bond (whether positive or negative), the greater its percentage price volatility.
 Only a pure discount bond - that is, one with no coupon or sinking-fund payments - has a duration equal to the remaining maturity of the bond, because only in this case does the present value of the final redemption payment represent the entirety of the present value of the bond.
 For all other bonds, duration is less than maturity.